RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/Culture/Organizations/New Inner Rainciv Astronomy Council.md

 # Etymology

+> [!note]
->[](Meta/Stubs.md)gy is not necessary.
+> Etymology is not necessary.
 It should detail where the name of the animal in different languages across the Plane comes from.

 # History